YaswanthNadh-coder/Pixel-Cipher/README.md

 3.  **Output:**
-    * `hidden.png` is created in the same directory.
+    * `hidden.png` is created in the /data folder.
 It looks identical to `test.png` to the naked eye.

 ---